PT Jobs in USA with Visa Sponsorship

 Do physical therapists qualify for H-1B visa sponsorship?

-Yes, physical therapy is considered a specialty occupation under H-1B requirements.
+Yes, physical therapy is considered a specialty occupation under H-1B visa requirements.
 The role requires a Doctor of Physical Therapy (DPT) degree, making it clearly eligible.
 Most healthcare employers successfully obtain H-1B approvals for qualified physical therapists with proper credentials and state licensure.

 How to find PT jobs with visa sponsorship?